 Reason: Hit by a torpedo fired by the US submarine Permit

-The Fujikawa Maru was 450 feet long and built in 1938.
+The Fujikawa Maru was 450 feet long and built-in 1938.
 The ship was used to carry silk, flax, and more.
-The ship was converted into an aircraft ferry and hit by a torpedo in September of 1943.
+The ship was converted into an aircraft ferry and hit by a torpedo in September 1943.
 The ship was recommissioned and hit again.
 It sunk in Chuuk Lagoon, hitting the ocean floor and finding its final resting place.
 It is one of several wrecks within the lagoon.
 The wreckage has become one of the chief wreck diving sites for scuba divers around the world.

 USNS General Hoyt S. Vandenberg

 The large USNS General Hoyt S. Vandenberg (17,120 tons) sank in May of 2009 to serve as an artificial reef.
 The ship sits around 140 feet underwater.
 It originally served as a troop transport and missile-tracking ship during World War II.
 The reef was created in order to benefit the local economy.
 Today, an increase in scuba divers to the ship has led to studies about whether or not artificial reefs can decrease the pressure tourism places on natural reefs.
 According to NOAA, the conclusion was that the artificial reef did not decrease the pressure on natural reefs.